 Methods: From March 2021 to March 2022, 798 patients with psychosis were recruited from NHS trusts and from August 2019 to November 2020, 13,323 non-clinical participants were recruited online.
-Participants completed two large item pools: one assessing the experience of meaning in grandiose delusions (Grandiosity Meaning Measure; gram) and one assessing the sources of meaning (Grandiosity Meaning Measure; gram) and one assessing the sources of meaning (Grandiosity Meaning Measure; gram) and one assessing the sources of meaning (Grandiosity Meaning Measure; gram).
+Participants completed two large item pools: one assessing the experience of meaning in grandiose delusions (Grandiosity Meaning Measure; gram) and one assessing the sources of meaning (Grandiosity Meaning Measure - Sources; grams).
 The gram and grams were developed using exploratory (EFA) and confirmatory (CFA) factor analysis.
 Structural equation modelling was used to test the associations of meaning with the severity of grandiosity.